 "Upon applying it, you feel an immediate minty tingle—the kind of tingle that makes you feel like it's really doing something.
 Then, as promised on the jar, once the mask dries to a lighter gray (or green, as Faith notices) hue, you can see it sucking the oil right out of your pores, as evidenced by the little specks of dark gray where your pores are being vacuumed.
 You can see it working before your eyes, which is the type of instant gratification I love in a skincare product.

 "I've even started using it as a spot treatment and leaving it on overnight where a major pimple has broken its way through my skin (not necessarily recommended for everyone, especially those with sensitive skin), but I've found that it dries up pimples quite literally overnight.
-Now I never have to panic again when skin decides to go haywire."
+Now I never have to panic again when my skin decides to go haywire."

 Hallie's skin type: Combination